 “Patronage politics, intrinsic motivation and the quality of services.”
 In preparation.
 (With Aytuğ Şaşmaz)

-“Equity with Prejudice: International NGOs and Service Delivery in Refugee Crises.”
+“The IO Effect: International Actors and Service Delivery in Refugee Crises.”
 Revise and resubmit.
 (With Aytuğ Şaşmaz.)
 (Pre-analysis plan 20170417AA available here.)

 “Navigating Welfare Regimes in Divided Societies: Diversity and the Quality of Service Delivery in Lebanon.”
 Governance (2021): 1-23.
 (With Aytuğ Şaşmaz)